Improving Cancer Survivorship Care Begins In Your Backyard

 Dr. Crystal Champion saw the need to serve cancer patients on a larger scale and encourage patients to take a more holistic approach to restoring their well-being and quality of life as the side-effects from treatment are often not addressed adequately, or at all.

 She promotes and advocates for cancer survivorship through Champions Can!
 Foundation for Cancer Wellness, Inc., a 501 (c)(3) nonproﬁt organization she founded.
-Her company and nonproﬁt organization strive to be the leader in providing high quality care for lymphedema treatment and cancer rehabilitation, as well as cancer support services in her community.
+Her physical therapy company and nonproﬁt organization strive to be the leader in providing high quality care for lymphedema treatment and cancer rehabilitation, as well as cancer support services in her community.

 Dr. Champion advocates for cancer patients on a daily basis to ensure they have an improved quality of life during and after cancer care.